Cubs vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in 10 of their past 10 games and won three of those contests.
+- In 10 games over the last 10 matchups when favored by oddsmakers, the Cubs have a record of 3-7.

-- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over five times.
+- In their last 10 games with a total, the Cubs and their opponents are 6-4-0 when it comes to hitting the over.

 Cubs Betting Records & Stats

-- The Cubs have been favored on the moneyline 88 total times this season.
-They've gone 49-39 in those games.
+- The Cubs have a 50-39 record in games they were favored on the moneyline (winning 56.2% of those games).

-- Chicago has played as moneyline favorites of -225 or shorter in only two games this season, which it won both.
+- Chicago has not yet played a game with moneyline odds of -250 or shorter.

-- Based on this matchup's moneyline, the Cubs have an implied win probability of 69.2%.
+- The implied moneyline probablility in this matchup gives the Cubs a 71.4% chance to win.

-- Chicago has had an over/under set by oddsmakers 154 times, and have combined with opponents to go over the total in 77 of those games (77-73-4).
+- Chicago has played in 155 games with a set over/under, and have combined with its opponents to go over the total 78 times (78-73-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!